TheAK12/Vilo/README.md

 * **GitHub**: Report issues, suggest features, or contribute code
 * **Forum**: Participate in discussions and support

-## License

-This project is licensed under the **MIT License**.
-You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, as long as the original copyright notice is included.

-See the [LICENSE](LICENSE) file for full details.

 ## Contributing

 Vilo is open-source and welcomes contributions to improve the configuration and setup process.